saylesss88/nix-book/src/Nix_Flakes_Explained_4.md

 ```

 I typically see `nixConfig` used for extra-substituters for cachix.
 This is a
-general-purpose way to define Nix configuration oprions that apply when this
+general-purpose way to define Nix configuration options that apply when this
 flake is evaluated or built.
 It ties into your `/etc/nix/nix.conf` or
 `~/.config/nix/nix.conf`.